 Tremor of the hands and sometimes the head are major Parkinson’s disease symptoms.
 The tremor is an involuntary rhythmic shaking, often accompanied by continuous rubbing together of the thumb and forefinger.

-If the disorder worsens, the person may gradually stop making some movements that are normally automatic, such as swinging arms when walking.
+If the disorder worsens, the patient may gradually stop making some movements that are normally automatic, such as swinging arms when walking.

 It becomes difficult to write legibly, speak clearly, begin to do something, change positions, get out of a chair or walk balanced.
 Other possible symptoms of Parkinson's disease are drooling, abdominal cramps, slight limp, stooped posture or mild tremor.